Where Can Americans Travel Right Now? A Country-by-country Guide

 Travelers to the island must present a negative COVID-19 PCR test from at least three days before traveling there, according to the Ministry of Health Grenada, and have the option of getting re-tested on day five of their trip to leave their hotel.
 Before traveling, visitors must receive a Pure Safe Travel Certificate, which they can apply for online.

 Travelers must pay a one-time $150 COVID-19 test fee, have travel medical insurance that covers any COVID-19-related illness, and have a minimum seven-day reservation at an approved accommodation in order to quarantine.

-Guatemala requires travelers aged 10 and over to show a negative COVID-19 PCR or antigen test conducted within 96 hours before their departure, according to the U.S. Embassy in Guatemala.
+Guatemala requires travelers aged 10 and over to show a negative COVID-19 PCR or antigen test conducted within 96 hours before their departure, according to the U.S. Embassy.
 Travelers must also fill out an online immigration pre-check form.

 Travelers to Guatemala will also be required to complete a Health Pass online before arriving.

 Masks are required in public spaces in the country.

 Travelers can enter Honduras if they possess a negative COVID-19 test, according to the U.S. Embassy in Honduras.